bazingga08/trivia/README.md

 # TRIVIA QUIZ

-Trivia quiz has been created as part of the interview process as a sample project to analyse code standards and coding practices.
+Trivia quiz has been created as a sample project to improve and exhibit my code standards and coding practices.

 ### Problem Statement
 - Answer option should not be the same for all the Questions.